 - Only users that have a Premium Power BI subscription can make use of the Linked Entities functionality.

 Are you tired of following a tedious ETL setup process?
-Click here to check how Hevo, can you help you set up your ETL Pipelines for Power BI and 100+sources in a hassle-free and completely automated manner.
+Click here to check how Hevo, can you help you set up your ETL Pipelines for 150+sources in a hassle-free and completely automated manner.

 Method 3: Creating Dataflows using Computed Entities to set up Power BI ETL

-You can create a Computed Entity, by transforming Linked entity, either by using a merge operation or creating a duplicate of the entity.
+You can create a Computed Entity, by transforming a linked entity, either by using a merge operation or by creating a duplicate of the entity.
 Creating a duplicate entity allows you to perform multiple transformations and updations on the data.
-The Computed Entities functionality is only available to the users that have a Power BI Premium subscription.
+The Computed Entities functionality is only available to users that have a Power BI Premium subscription.

 This can be implemented using the following steps: